Beneficial ownership requirements : FINTRAC's compliance guidance

 Rainbow Services, a partnership, carries out a transaction or activity for which you have to verify its identity, thus triggering your beneficial ownership obligations.
 You learn that Howard White and Betty Green are the two partners in this partnership.
 Betty is the general partner and is responsible for operating the day-to-day operations and Howard is the limited partner who has invested funds into the partnership.
 All decisions related to the partnership must be unanimous, and either partner can decide to end the partnership.

-Diagram 2—Beneficial ownership information for an entity that is neither a corporation nor a trust
+Diagram 2—Beneficial ownership information for an entity other than a corporation or a trust

 In this example you must record: